afnog/afnog.github.io/sse/crypto/presentation.md

 * Are your systems valuable to someone else?
 * Can someone cause expensive damage (e.g. death)?
 * What prevents them from doing that?
-  * Make a list of defensive measures
+  * Make a list of security measures

 ???